brianhempel/adjusted_severe_training_targets/README.md

 ![all_report_hours_per_year](plots/all_report_hours_per_year.png)

 But, as shown in [Smith et al 2013](https://www.spc.noaa.gov/publications/smith/waf-wind.pdf) and recomputed here for 2003-2021 timeframe, [ASOS](https://www.ncei.noaa.gov/products/land-based-station/automated-surface-weather-observing-systems) permanent weather stations measure more gusts in the plains, not the east.
+(The scale here is gust-hours per year at a point, without considering a neighborhood.)

 ![asos_gust_hours_per_year](plots/asos_gust_hours_per_year.png)